-Sunday, November 5, 2017 at Westminster Choir College
+Audition date and location: Sunday, November TBD 2019 at Westminster Choir College

 How to Enter: Online registration only.
 Register here.

-$40 for solo piano, $25 per performer for duo
+Registration Fee: $45 for solo piano, $30 per performer for duo

-Memorization is required for all solo pieces.
+Memorization: Memorization is required for all solo pieces.
 Memorization is optional for ensemble piece.

 Participation rules: A student may only participate in one level (beginning, intermediate, or advanced) in the piano solo category.
 A student participating in a solo category may also enter into the duo category as well.
 Only pre-college students can enter the competition.
 No adult professional accompanists are allowed.